sededu/rivers2stratigraphy/README.md

 ## Development

 This module is under ongoing development to improve stability and features and optimize performance.
+The module also requires occasional maintenance due to dependency updates.
-If you are interested in contributing to code please see below for instructions.
+If you are interested in contributing to the code-base please see below for instructions.

-If you are interested in contributing to the the accompanying activites (which would be greatly appreciated!) please see [Writing Activites for SedEdu](https://github.com/amoodie/sededu/blob/develop/docs/writing_activities.md)
+If you are interested in contributing to the accompanying worksheets/activities (which would be greatly appreciated!) please see [Writing Activities for SedEdu](https://github.com/amoodie/sededu/blob/develop/docs/writing_activities.md)

 #### Download the source code

 You can download this entire repository as a `.zip` by clicking the "Clone or download button on this page", or by [clicking here](https://github.com/amoodie/rivers2stratigraphy/archive/master.zip) to get a `.zip` folder.
 Unzip the folder in your preferred location.

 If you have installed `git` and are comfortable working with it, you can simply clone the repository to your preferred location.